CafeteriaGuild/DeepMobLearning-Refabricated/README.md

 ## Will there ever be a Forge version?
 **Well yes but actually no.** If you want a Forge version of this mod you should check out the [xt9's version](#xt9s-version)

 About Deep Mob Learning: **Refabricated**, unfortunately I don't plan to support Forge by myself.
-But if you want to, take some words with [the original author of the mod](#xt9s-version) and you should be fine.
+But if you want to, take some words with [Cafeteria](https://discord.com/invite/G4PjhEf) and [the original author of the mod](#xt9s-version) and you should be fine.

 ## Setting up dev env
 The only special thing that differs from a gradle project is that you will need to have this section in your ``~/.gradle/gradle.properties`` file: